Yarince90/Valet_Parking/README.md

-**# Valet Parking -Final Project Completed in Object Oriented Programming class at Seneca (OOP244) - Computer Programming Program**
+**# Valet Parking -Final Project Completed in Object Oriented Programming class at Seneca (OOP244) - Computer Programming**

 This is a valet parking program which allows its users to keep track of and edit which vehicles (cars or motorcycles) are parked in the parking lot